Deep-fried Chicken Tulips

 Cut around the joint to sever the tendons.

 Severing the tendons makes it easier to separate the meat from the bones.

 Use a knife to push the meat down until both bones are visible.
 Pull out the narrower bone.

-Now pull the skin over the meat to form a tulip shape.
+Now pull the skin over the meat and form a tulip shape.

-Place the tulips in a bowl and add the marinade.
-Gently rub the marinade into the tulips.
-Add the curry powder and flour and mix together.
-Dredge each tulip with potato starch.
+In a bowl, gently rub the [Marinade] into the tulips.
+Add the curry powder and flour for the [Breading] and mix together.
+Gently coat each tulip with potato starch.

 Pour vegetable oil into a frying pan to a height of about 1 cm.
 Place the tulips in the oil.

-Starting the frying process from room temperature will ensure that the meat is fully cooked.
+The frying oil should be at room temperature when you add the tulips to ensure that the meat will be fully cooked.
 The tulips do not need to be fully submerged in the oil.

 Once you see tiny bubbles rising from the tulips, the oil has reached the right temperature.
-Because you're using a minimum amount of oil, you need to keep an eye on the heat to prevent the oil from becoming too hot.
+Using a small amount of oil means you need to keep an eye on the heat to prevent the oil from becoming too hot.

 The tulips will start to brown from the bottom.
 Keep a close eye on them, and use a ladle to pour oil over the parts that are not submerged.